Demystifying the FAR/AIM: Your Guide to Essential Aeronautical Information

 Medical

-Usually all any aviator cares about regarding medicals comes down to two things: 1) How long does my medical last and 2) Can I take this specific medication?
-The former is covered in the FAR portion of the FAR/AIM under section 61.23, and for the latter you can consult your personal AME (Aviation Medical Examiner).
+Usually, all any aviator cares about regarding medicals comes down to two things: 1) How long does my medical last, and 2) Can I take this specific medication?
+The former is covered in the FAR portion of the FAR/AIM under section 61.23, and for the latter, you can consult your personal AME (Aviation Medical Examiner).

-The annual edition of the FAR/AIM is a must have for any pilot.
-But understanding the benefits and being familiar with the AIM portion will help you become a better and safer aviator!
-Be sure to checkout Northstar’s Pre-Tabbed FAR AIM today!
+Demystifying the FAR/AIM gives every pilot an advantage.
+Be sure to check out Northstar’s Pre-Tabbed FAR AIM today!
 I guarantee that it’ll save you hours upon hours on the ground so that you can spend more time in the sky!
-The durable tabs help you locate important regulations and it'll save you tons of time and headache from having to handwrite on sticky notes.
+The durable tabs help you locate important regulations, and they'll save you tons of time and headaches from having to handwrite on sticky notes.

 By Jordan Bullock, CFI & Boeing 737 Pilot